hack-monk/yamlguard/README.md

 YAMLGuard is fast.
 We use `ruamel.yaml` for efficient parsing, implement smart caching for Kubernetes schemas, and keep dependencies minimal.
 It's designed to run quickly even on large codebases, so it won't slow down your workflow.

+## Security & Privacy

+Since YAMLGuard deals with sensitive information (secrets scanning, config validation), here's what you should know:

+- **Local Processing**: YAMLGuard runs entirely locally and does not send your YAML files or secrets to any external service.
+All processing happens on your machine.

+- **Secret Detection**: Secret detection is best-effort and rule-based.
+It should complement, not replace, other security controls (e.g., repository-wide secret scanners, pre-commit hooks, or dedicated security tools).

+- **Tuning for Your Environment**: For highly sensitive environments, consider:
+  - Adjusting `entropy_threshold` to reduce false positives or catch more potential secrets
+  - Adding `custom_rules` that match your internal key formats and naming conventions
+  - Using it as part of a layered security approach alongside other tools

+- **No Data Collection**: YAMLGuard does not collect, store, or transmit any data about your files or findings.

 ## Contributing

 We'd love your help!
 Whether it's bug reports, feature ideas, or code contributions, everything is welcome.